Note: The Boulanger Project is currently on care and maintenance.

 Geology and mineralization

-The Boulanger Project area is underlain by Paramaca (volcanic) and Armina (sedimentary) rocks of Proterozoic age, intruded by granites and metamorphosed to greenschist facies (figures B1 and B2).
-The Project area is characterized by intense deformation with evidence of hydrothermal fluids rich in sulphides and gold, expressed as quartz veins, pyrite, and locally intense tourmaline alteration.
+Paramaca (volcanic) and Armina (sedimentary) rocks of Proterozoic age, intruded by granites, underlain the Project area (figures B1, 2 and 3).
+These rocks underwent intense deformation, with evidence of hydrothermal fluids rich in sulphides and gold, expressed as quartz veins, pyrite, and locally intense tourmaline alteration.
 Gold mineralization occurs both in tension and shear zone veins.
 Tension veins are usually sub-horizontal, up to a few meters thick and discontinuous, and were the object of most artisanal mining in the past, which can be observed at the Crique Filon and Carapa prospects.
 Shear zone veins are subvertical, much more continuous, but have seen little exploration so far.
-Shear zone veining is also observed at the Crique Filon and Carapa prospects, acting as “feeders” to the tension or extension veins (Photo B1).
+Shear zone veining is observed at the Crique Filon and Carapa prospects, acting as "feeders" to the tension or extension veins (Figure B2).
 Reunion Gold believes that significant gold deposits can be identified at Boulanger by targeting exploration on the shear zone-hosted mineralization.

 Mining and Exploration History

 The Boulanger Project is in an area that has produced gold artisanally for over 100 years, both from alluvial and primary sources.
-CMB has been carrying out small-scale alluvial gold mining operations on the mining concessions.
+CMB still carries out small-scale alluvial gold mining operations on the mining concessions.
 Asarco explored portions of the Project area in the 1990s, followed by Cambior and Iamgold.
-These operators conducted extensive geological mapping, nearly 7,500 soil geochemical samples, trenching, and over 12,000 m of diamond drilling in the nineties but stopped short from publishing a mineral resource estimate for the several prospects in the area.
+These operators conducted extensive geological mapping, nearly 7,500 soil geochemical samples, trenching, and over 12,000 meters of diamond drilling in the nineties.
+Still, they stopped short of publishing a mineral resource estimate for the several prospects in the area.
 This historical drilling focused on large and flat, but discontinuous, tension veins, not shear-hosted veins.
-The geological mapping and soil geochemistry done by Asarco also outlined several anomalous zones that require follow-up exploration (Figure B3).
+The geological mapping and soil geochemistry done by Asarco also outlined several anomalous zones that require follow-up exploration.

-Figure B3: Map of the Boulanger project area showing Crique Filon, St-Michel and Devez prospects, soil anomalies, RTP magnetic features, and general geology.
+Figure B3: Schematic geological map of the Boulanger project area showing the Crique Filon, St-Michel, and Devez prospects.
+Note Doyle and Carapa trends in the Crique Filon prospect area.

 Crique Filon prospect

-This prospect straddles the limit between the Doyle concession and the Carapa exploration permit, at the southern edge of the Boulanger Project area (figure B3).
+This prospect straddles the limit between the Central Bief concession and the Carapa exploration permit (Figure B3) and focuses current alluvial gold production.

 Carapa trend (STM 1 and 2)

-Reunion re-logged and re-sampled historical core from the Carapa trend, which was drilled by Iamgold in the 2000s and then known as STM 1 and STM 2 (St-Marie).
-In total, Iamgold or previous titleholders drilled over 5,500 m in the Carapa trend area and identified gold-bearing quartz/tourmaline-pyrite veins like those seen in the Doyle trend (figure B5 and table B4).
-At the STM 1 and 2 targets, drilling by Iamgold in 2015 outlined a historical mineral resource estimate along a NW-SE trending shear zone (STM 2) and flat extension veins (STM 1) estimated to contain 22,000 ounces averaging 2.5 g/t at the indicated category and 36,000 ounces at the inferred category averaging 2.2 g/t.
-Reunion Gold proposes to further investigate this trend, testing both the down-dip and lateral extension of the shear zone.
+Reunion recently re-logged and re-sampled historical core from the Carapa trend, which was drilled by Iamgold in the 2000s.
+These trends were known as St-Marie (STM) 1 and 2 (Figure B3 and 5).
+In total, Iamgold or previous titleholders drilled over 5,500 meters in the Carapa trend area.
+They identified gold-bearing quartz/tourmaline-pyrite veins like those seen in the Doyle trend.
+At the STM 1 and 2 targets, drilling by Iamgold in 2015 outlined a historical mineral resource estimate along an NW-SE trending shear zone (STM 2).
+Flat extension veins (STM 1) are estimated to contain 22,000 ounces averaging 2.5 g/t at the indicated category and 36,000 ounces at the inferred category averaging 2.2 g/t.
+Reunion Gold proposes further investigating this trend, testing both the down-dip and lateral extension of the shear zone.

-Table B4: Significant mineralized intervals from diamond drilling done by Iamgold
+Table B2: Significant mineralized intervals from diamond drilling done by Iamgold

 (Calculated using a 0.4 g/t Au cut-off, 2 m minimum length, and a maximum of 2 m internal waste.
 Only intervals with (Au x interval) > 10 gm/t shown.
 Results are based on ¼ core re-assays done by Reunion Gold)

-Figure B6: St Marie (STM 2) target with IP chargeability background, historical drill holes and proposed exploration holes.
-Shear zone is shown as white dashed line.
+Figure B5: St Marie (STM 2) target with IP chargeability background, historical drill holes, and proposed exploration holes.
+The shear zone is shown as a white dashed line.

-In June 2019, Reunion geologists mapped the area and identified 47 shafts and adits scattered over an area of 260 m by 95 m elongated in an NNE-SSW direction (figure SM 1).
+In June 2019, Reunion geologists mapped the area and identified 47 shafts and adits scattered over an area of 260 by 95 meters elongated in an NNE-SSW direction (figure SM 1).
 Systematic sampling of stockpiles of mineralized quartz vein material extracted and abandoned next to the shafts returned an average of 17.3 g/t gold from 42 samples with the highest assay at 45.9 g/t gold (Table 1).
 Stockpile masses vary from one hundred kilos to about 16 tons.
-Sampling of limited outcrop exposure returned assay results up to 18.2 g/t gold from a “grab” sample and up to 26.6 g/t gold over a one-meter channel sample.
-Reunion then covered an area 2x1.8 km with an induced polarization geophysical survey, including the entire area of artisanal workings, which coincide well with a north-south trending chargeability anomaly.
+The sampling of limited outcrop exposure returned assay results up to 18.2 g/t gold from a "grab" sample and up to 26.6 g/t gold over a one-meter channel sample.
+Reunion then covered an area 2 by 1.8 kilometers with an induced polarization geophysical survey, including the entire area of artisanal workings, which coincide well with a north-south trending chargeability anomaly.

-In September 2019, Reunion carried out an 18 hole, 900-meter reverse circulation (RC) drill program, followed by 1,000 m of diamond drilling across seven holes (Figure SM 1).
-These holes demonstrated that gold mineralization is hosted in saprolite of strongly sheared graphitic shale with boudinaged quartz veins and pyrite boxworks.
+In September 2019, Reunion carried out an 18 hole, 900-meter reverse circulation (RC) drill program, followed by 1,000 meters of diamond drilling across seven holes (Figure SM 1).
+These holes demonstrated that gold mineralization is hosted in strongly sheared graphitic shale with boudinaged quartz veins and pyrite boxworks.
 Tables SM 1 and 2 show relevant intersections from diamond and RC drill holes.

 Figure SM 1: Schematic geological map of the St-Michel prospect area, showing the location of artisanal shafts and Reunion drill holes.